 Many people enjoy a cold glass of water with a spritz of lime or lemon as a refreshing alternative to regular water, but did you know that weight loss could be one of the health benefits of lime juice with water?

 If you regularly drink soda or juice, trading it in for lime water may amp up weight loss.
 For example, a can of cola has 136 calories, 35 grams of carbohydrates and 33 grams of sugar, plus next to no nutritional value.
-(8) On the other hand, water is free of calories, carbs and sugar, and there are only 20 calories and seven grams of carbs in an entire lime.
-Swapping just one can of cola for a glass of lime water per day could add up to 12 pounds of weight loss over the course of a year.
+On the other hand, water is free of calories, carbs and sugar, and there are only 20 calories and seven grams of carbs in an entire lime.

 Pair limes with a nutritious diet full of fruits and vegetables, limit your intake of ultra-processed foods, and squeeze in some exercise a few times per week to see the most results when you step on the scale.

-Limes are an excellent source of vitamin C. In fact, just one lime can knock out nearly one-third of your vitamin C needs for the entire day.
-Getting enough vitamin C in your diet is important for many aspects of health, but it’s especially crucial when it comes to immunity.
+Limes are an excellent source of vitamin C. Getting enough vitamin C in your diet is important for many aspects of health, but it’s especially crucial when it comes to immunity.

 A few other natural immune system boosters include elderberry, ginger, ginseng and oregano.